Automate the repeated workflow that already costs time, loses leads, or creates cleanup when someone forgets a step.

 Where AI Fits

 AI belongs when the task needs language, classification, summarization, extraction, or drafting.
-It does not need to own the whole workflow.

 For a practical AI automation service, see AI automation consultant.
 For Make.com workflows, see Make.com automation consultant.
 For CRM follow-up and state checks, see CRM automation consultant.